 A Brief Intro to Snowmobiling

-My first experience ever on a sled was around 12 years ago.
-A corporate job took me to the mountains in Whistler, British Columbia for a commercial real estate convention.
-My realtor had secretly booked us for a day in the mountains on a guided sledding tour.
+My first time on a snowmobile was around 12 years ago.
+A corporate job took me to the mountains in Whistler, British Columbia, for a commercial real estate convention.
+My realtor had secretly booked us for a day in the mountains on a guided snowmobiling tour.
 The trip just got a lot more exciting as the pleasure box of the checklist got ticked.

-Shuttled by bus, halfway up the mountain to a little off-grid log cabin where we suited up in snowmobiling gear to go sledding.
-After a simple and quick gear up, off we were to tour the upper half of that very mountain.
+We were shuttled by bus to a little off-grid log cabin halfway up the mountain, where we suited up in snowmobiling gear to go sledding.
+After a simple and quick gear up, off we were to tour the upper half of those very high mountains.
+This new adventure had spectacular scenery for our first snowmobiling journey!

-Our snowmobiling guide was quick to analyze our ability and even though we were completely new to sledding, he was confident enough in what he saw to take us on the “challenging” snowmobiling trails.
+Our snowmobiling tour guide was quick to analyze our ability, and even though we were beginner snowmobilers, he was confident enough in what he saw to take us on the “challenging” snowmobiling trails.
+The adrenaline rush was unbelievable!
 It was a day I would never forget, as it was one of the funest days I have ever had.
-It was also an eye-opener – it’s not that complicated or hard to drive a sled.
+It was also an eye-opener as we quickly realized driving a sled is not complicated.

 Heads Up: It’s a Short Snowmobiling Season

 I figured the best way to start Introduction to Snowmobiling is with a stark warning.
-Unless you live way up north, it is a very short sledding season.
+It’s a very short sledding season unless you live way up north.

-Fast forward from the Whistler trip to 2018, and I found myself buying a sled to go with our newly acquired cottage.
+Fast forward from the Whistler trip to 2018, and I bought myself a snowmobile to go with our newly acquired cottage.
 The lake froze by mid-October and was more than safe by mid-December.
-That was a very good year as the lake was safely solid into late March, which provided a full 3 months.
+That was an amazing year as the lake was safely solid into late March, which provided a full 3 months.
 We also had a ton of snow that winter.

 In more recent years, it’s not until mid-January that the lake becomes sled-friendly.
 It also seems to have a cutoff at some point in March, which provides a season of 2 to 2.5 months!

 To those who are new to snowmobiling, snowmobile trails have a lot of water crossings.
 These trails become very disjointed when those crossings are no longer safe.
 To complicate matters, the trails themselves need a lot of snow.
-The snow has to accumulate, pack, accumulate, pack and so on, which creates a solid base for sleds.
-This process makes the trails smooth let alone rideable.
+The snow must accumulate, pack, accumulate, pack and so on to create a solid base for sleds.
+This process makes for smoother trails, let alone rideable.

-Last year, for example, the lake was still fine, it was the snow melt on the trails that ended the season!
+Last year, for example, the snow conditions on the lake were still satisfactory.
+It was the snow melt on the trails that ended the season!

-Below is a super short video showing a backcountry river at the beginning of February.
+Below is a short video showing a backcountry river at the beginning of February.
 While not deep, it’s one of those rivers that never freezes, but it sure is pretty.
-We’ll talk about ice safety farther below, just remember that water bodies range from wide open to frozen solid.
+We’ll discuss ice safety further below, but remember that water bodies range from wide open to frozen solid.

 A Short Season Means Two Big Considerations